 INTRODUCTION — Hypertension is among the most common conditions seen in primary care and the most common cardiovascular condition affecting athletes [1,2].
 However, the management of hypertension in athletes can differ from standard approaches, primarily due to the potential side effects of some medications that may impair training and performance.

 The evaluation and management of athletes with hypertension will be reviewed here.
 Standard management of hypertension is discussed separately.
-(See "Overview of hypertension in adults" and "Hypertension: Who should be treated?" and "Choice of drug therapy in primary (essential) hypertension".)
+(See "Overview of hypertension in adults" and "Choice of drug therapy in primary (essential) hypertension".)

 DEFINITIONS AND CONCEPTS — For the purposes of this discussion, we define athlete broadly and include participants at all levels of sport, including: